I don’t say it enough: Thank you.

 Me and my new car, Margot

-Still, last week when I was going to pick up my new car that had been on order since July (before the sky started falling), I had a pang of guilt.
+Still, last week when I was going to pick up my new car that had been on

 I don’t like being scared.
 I never enjoyed haunted houses and never dressed up in a scary outfit for Halloween (I was always something like Raggedy Ann, a princess, or a gypsy).
 To this day, I hide my eyes and plug my ears during scary parts of movies.
 And I wouldn’t dare seek out an entire scary movie for the thrills.
 I think most Arnold Schwarzenegger movies are scary.
 To me, violence=scary.
 The only Schwarzenegger movie I’ve ever seen is Kindergarten Cop!